INGESTRE & TIXALL

 *Expenditure under Section 137 must be specifically noted in the minutes and accounts.

-d) ANNUAL AUDIT & REVIEW OF EFFECTIVENESS OF INTERNAL AUDIT:-
+d) ANNUAL RETURN & REVIEW OF EFFECTIVENESS OF INTERNAL AUDIT:-

 The Clerk has been authorised to make personal VISA payments for items purchased via the Internet, and then be recompensed with a single specific cheque and evidence for VAT payment.